-Following the audit of the 2021/22 final accounts the Council received Value for Money qualifications in the following areas: -
+Following the audit of the 2022/23 final accounts and the Value for Money assessment for 2023/24 the Council received Value for Money qualifications in the following area: -

-- (i) Governance in relation to allegations of fraud and corruption A significant governance gap in the Place directorate identified in 2021/22 involving allegations of fraud and corruption remains the subject of an ongoing police investigation and as such no detailed information can be provided.
-The Internal Audit and the Corporate Anti-Fraud Team continued to support the police investigation during 2023/24.
-The Council is still awaiting an update from the police on the outcome of their investigations. - A detailed Internal Audit review was undertaken of the system involved and all recommendations made were agreed by management.
-A follow-up undertaken in December 2022 established that a red/amber assurance rating had been reached.
-A further audit commenced in March 2024, the findings of this review will be reported during 2024/25. - (ii) Governance arrangements over the ledger migration, maintaining adequate historical accounting records - the auditors identified a significant weakness in respect of the Council's governance of the implementation of its new ledger and they recommended that the Council completed a full validation exercise of all the data that has been transferred to the cloud-based storage solution to mitigate the risk of non-compliance with laws and regulations in respect of maintaining adequate accounting records.
+Governance in relation to allegations of fraud and corruption - A significant governance gap in the Place directorate identified in 2021/22 involving allegations of fraud and corruption remains the subject of an ongoing police investigation and as such no detailed information can be provided.
+The Internal Audit and the Corporate Anti-Fraud Team continued to support the police investigation during 2024/25.
+The Council is still awaiting an update from the police on the outcome of their investigations.

+A further detailed audit of the systems and controls within the affected service area was undertaken in 2024, this was reported upon in December 2024 and concluded a Limited Assurance.
+Management agreed to all the recommendations.
+The majority of the recommendations were implemented by 31 March 2025 with the remaining due to be implemented during 2025.
+Internal Audit will follow up the progress of these recommendations during 2025/26.